An eating disorder is a diagnosed type of disordered eating.

-Bulimia nervosa: This involves a cycle of ‘binge’ eating (eating a large amount of food quickly, in a way that feels uncontrolled) followed by actions to get rid of the food (vomiting, using laxatives, over-exercising or not eating for long periods of time).
-People experiencing bulimia nervosa usually have really strong feelings of guilt and shame about these experiences.
+Bulimia nervosa involves a cycle of binge eating (eating a large amount of food quickly, in a way that feels uncontrolled), followed by actions to get rid of the food eaten.

-What to do if you think you have an eating disorder
+What to do if you think you have disordered eating

 Self-help tips to support recovery